-Ayutthaya,* the ancient capital of Siam, is 80km north of Thailand’s present-day capital city and makes for an excellent day trip from Bangkok.
-Better still if you have the time, spend a night here before heading further north to Sukhothai or Chiang Mai.
+Ayutthaya, the ancient capital of Siam, is 80km north of Thailand’s present-day capital city and makes for an excellent day trip from Bangkok.
+Better still if you have the time, spend a night or two here before heading further north to Sukhothai or Chiang Mai.
 Steeped in history, Ayutthaya was ravaged by the Burmese in 1767 and the city was abandoned.
 The impressive remains of the historic temples form a dramatic backdrop to this pleasant riverside city.

-What to See & Do
+What to see & do

 Train from Bangkok

 From Hualamphong train station in Bangkok it is approximately a 90 minute train journey to Ayutthaya.
 A one-way ticket ranges from 15 Baht to 66 Baht depending on how much comfort you require (the cheapest seats in 3rd class are hard wooden ones).
 On arrival at Ayutthaya train station, head out of the main entrance and make the short trip by foot to the pier where a ferry takes passengers across the Pasak River.
 Most of the main sights and accommodation are located on the other side of the Pasak River.

 Buses and mini-vans

 Buses and mini-vans for Ayutthaya depart at regular intervals throughout the day from Bangkok’s Northern Bus Terminal at Mo Chit.
 Depending on traffic and number of stops, journey time can range from 1.5-2 hours with a fare of between 35-60 Baht.

 Book bus or mini-van from Bangkok to Ayutthaya

 In the absence of a public passenger boat service to Ayutthaya, a number of private companies fill the void by operating tours.
 A typical day tour from Bangkok involves a cruise to Ayutthaya, lunch, a tour of the main temples and a return trip by road.